-Commonwealth environmental water is managed with other water in the system.
-When considering the available resource to meet environmental demands, it is necessary to also factor in the resources managed by other entities that are available to contribute to environmental objectives.
+Commonwealth environmental water is not managed in isolation.
+When considering the available resources to meet environmental demands, it is necessary to also factor in the resources managed by other entities and available to contribute to environmental objectives.
 Relevant resources include held environmental water managed by state government agencies, planned environmental water, natural and unregulated flows, conveyance water and consumptive water.
 Further detail on sources of environmental water in the Macquarie River Valley is provided in Attachment C.

 By combining the forecasts of water held by the Commonwealth with streamflow forecasts, as well as taking into account operational considerations, water resource availability scenarios can be developed ranging from very low to very high.
-Based on available information low to moderate resource availability scenarios are in scope for 2018-19, with high and very high resource availability only possible if conditions become wet (noting that as of 23 May there was a 177 GL shortfall in Burrendong Dam to make up before new allocation can be made).
+Based on available information, very low to moderate resource availability scenarios are in scope for 2019-20.